Quantum backflow in biased tight-binding systems: Continuity equation

 This is the Hamiltonian of a rigid rotor in a magnetic field \cite{GVugalter_2004}, which is analogous to the Hamiltonian in equation (\ref{eqn: se3}), and can be regarded as the continuous counterpart of the Hamiltonian in eq. (\ref{eqn: hamiltonian_dis}) with periodic boundary conditions.

-A different interpretation is reached recalling that appearance of the drift term in diffusive systems can be associated with a moving reference frame, in which case such term can be eliminated by means of a simple Galilean transformation.
+A different interpretation is reached recalling that the appearance of the drift term in diffusive systems is associated with a moving reference frame, in which case such term can be eliminated by means of a simple Galilean transformation.
 It is easy to see that with the transformation \cite{Rosen, Greenberger}

-in the time dependent Schrodinger equation eq. (\ref{eqn: se3}), we get rid of the drift-like flux and recover the standard quantum flux.
-The drift is also affects in the energy and momentum, as shown in expressions (\ref{eq:energy}) and (\ref{eq:peigeq}); and has the effect of changing the range of pseudomomentum values $k$ that correspond to states with positive momentum, as shown in eq.~(\ref{eqn: k_int}). \\
+in the time-dependent Schr\"odinger equation eq.(\ref{eqn: se3}), we get rid of the drift-like flux and recover the standard quantum flux.

+The drift also has the effect of changing the range of pseudomomentum values $k$ that correspond to states with positive-momentum, as we show in the next section.